lsprangers/lsprangers.github.io/docs/other_concepts/SPARK.md

 ### 5. Serialization
 - **Definition**: The process of encoding and decoding data into binary formats, which is resource-intensive
     - This can happen during:
-        - Shuffles when we send data over the network
+        - Shuffles when you send data over the network
-        - Spill when we need to write binary data to disk
+        - Spill when you need to write binary data to disk
-        - Storage when we need to write Delta data to disk
+        - Storage when you need to write Delta data to disk
 - **Strategies**:
   - Use efficient serialization formats like Parquet or Delta Lake
   - Avoid collecting unnecessary stats on long strings